 SDF Number 186 Issued at 2200Z on 05 Jul 2018

 IA.
 Analysis of Solar Active Regions and Activity from 04/2100Z to 05/2100Z: Solar activity has been at very low levels for the past 24 hours.
 There are currently 0 numbered sunspot regions on the disk.

 IB.
 Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (06 Jul, 07 Jul, 08 Jul).

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on days one, two, and three (06 Jul, 07 Jul, 08 Jul).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to active levels on day one (06 Jul) and quiet levels on days two and three (07 Jul, 08 Jul).

 III.
 Event probabilities 06 Jul-08 Jul

 Class M 01/01/01

 Estimated Afr/Ap 05 Jul 012/016